iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 - **Cost:** they are expensive to use.
 You're not only paying for the hardware but also for using the platform.
 - **Walled garden:** they tend to be baked into the vendor's ecosystem.
 It's difficult and sometimes impossible to use infrastructure components such as databases and VPSs from different vendors in conjunction with each other.
-- **Hardware limitations:** they may still put a limit on the hardware available to you.
+- **Hardware limitations:** they may still limit the hardware available to you.
 Colab, for example, is capped at 25GB of RAM and caps uptime at 12 hours.